5 Most Common Mac Startup Key Combinations You Need to Know - Qiling

 How to fix Mac that won't start in Safe Mode?

-If your Mac won't start in Safe Mode, you can fix the problem in four ways:
+If your Mac won't start in Safe Mode, you can try the following:

 1. 1.
 Use the Option key to boot Mac into Safe Mode.